-Heritage Highlights: Early 18th century memorial to Sir Edward Seyymour by Michael Rysbrack
+HERITAGE HIGHLIGHTS: Early 18th-century memorial to Sir Edward Seymour by Michael Rysbrack

-The oldest features of the curent building are the north aisles arcades, which were built around 1175.
-The 3 westernmost arches are among the earliest examples of pointed arches in Britain.
+The oldest features of the current building are the north aisles arcades, which were built around 1175.
+The three westernmost arches are among the earliest examples of pointed arches in Britain.

 In the 17th century the medieval benches were replaced with lovely box pews, which are one of the highlights of the current building.
 The pews are decorated with beautifully carved shell-head carvings and friezes of strapwork.

 The pews were reputed to have been given as an act of thanks for the restoration of the monarchy by the Seymour family.
 The pews are similar to those at Mere church, which we know were carved by William Walter, so it seems reasonable to assume that Maiden Bradley's pews were also carved by Walter, who was a resident of the village.